WojciechMatuszewski/programming-notes/web/react/react-18.md

 rendering, the result can be committed into the DOM.

 The **`startTransition` API will not help you in the case of CPU-heavy operations**.
 If the main thread is blocked, then it will be blocked, regardless if you wrap the computation with `startTransition` or not.
+According to [this video](https://www.youtube.com/watch?v=T8TZQ6k4SLE), **React yields every 5ms to pool for the user interactions**.
+If such occur, it will attempt to interrupt the current work.
+This means that **it is much better to have many small tasks than to have multiple large tasks**, at least from the `startTransition` API perspective.

 ### `startTransition` and the `hydrateRoot` API